-My Three Best Friends and Me, Zulay by Cari Best was also one of our favorite picture books of 2015.
-I love it when a book is well-written, entertaining and teaches my son something new.
-Fortunately, this book about a blind girl, Zulay, is anything but didactic.
-Zulay enjoys going to school with her diverse group of friends, but what she doesn’t like are her special lessons to learn how to use her cane.
+My Three Best Friends and Me, Zulay by Cari Best was also one of our favorite picture books of the year back when it came out.
+This book about a blind girl, Zulay, is anything but didactic.
+Zulay enjoys going to school with her diverse group of friends, but what she doesn’t like are the special lessons she must have in order to learn how to use her cane.
 When news of field day arrives, the possibility of participating in a race is just the motivation Zulay needs.

 The Seeing Stick by Jane Yolen.
 Not all books about disabilities need to be contemporary stories!
-In this fairy tale-like story the only daughter of the emperor in Peking is born blind.
-Hwei Ming’s blindness causes her father great sadness and he promises a reward to anyone who can bring her sight.
+In this fairy tale-like story, the only daughter of the emperor in Peking is born blind.
+Hwei Ming’s father feels great sadness at his daughter’s blindness and he promises a reward to anyone who can bring her sight.
 Many men come to try, but they all fail to help Hwei Ming see.
 One day, an old man with a mystical seeing stick enters the city gates.
 The old man teaches not just Hwei Ming, but her father, how to “see.”
 The glossy, embossed illustrations become more and more colorful as the story progresses.
 Lovely.

 Just Because by Rebecca Elliot.
 A boy describes all the things that his sister, who is strapped into a wheelchair, enjoys or does not enjoy.
 After each item, he explains, “Just because.”
 He doesn’t use her disability as an excuse or a reason, he simply accepts her for who she is.
 Colorful illustrations show the two siblings engaging in everyday activities and pretend play.

 Susan Laughs by Jeanne Willis.
-When I started reading this book I wondered if I had checked out the right book.
+When I started reading this book I wondered if I had checked out the right book, which speaks powerfully about its message.
 Simple text, such as “Susan swings… Susan swims … Susan reads…” etc. is accompanied by the appropriate picture depicting Susan enjoying everyday life activities.
 We are given the entire book to learn about Susan and to identify with her, seeing her as “just like us”.
 The image of Susan in a wheelchair at the end reinforces that living with a disability does not … well… disable someone.

 My Friend Isabelle is a sweet book by Eliza Woloson.
 Isabelle has Down Syndrome but even though Charlie does not, the two are friends.
 Charlie narrates the story and describes how the pair like to do a lot of the same activities, but they are also different kids with their own interests and personalities.
 The reader does not learn about Isabelle’s Down Syndrome until the end of the book; the focus of the book is on the children’s friendship.